open-contracting-extensions/eforms/docs/mapping.md

 This field maps to the same `Address` objects as created for BT-727-Lot, BT-5121-Lot, BT-5071-Lot, BT-5131-Lot, BT-5101-Lot and BT-5141-Lot.

 [Get the item for the ProcurementProjectLot](operations.md#get-the-item-for-a-procurementprojectlot).
-For each `cac:RealizedLocation`, add or update the corresponding `Address` object in the item's `.deliveryAddresses` array and map it to the address's `.description`, concatenating to the existing entry in this field if necessary.
+For each `cac:RealizedLocation`, add or update the corresponding `Address` object in the item's `.deliveryAddresses` array and map to the address's `.description`, concatenating to the existing entry in this field if necessary.

 ```xml
 <cac:RealizedLocation>